Oksana Markarova: As Ambassador to the US

-On 25 February 2021 Ukrainian President Volodymyr Zelensky appointed Markarova Ambassador of Ukraine to the United States.
+On 25 February 2021, Ukrainian President Volodymyr Zelenskyy appointed Markarova Ambassador of Ukraine to the United States.

 Immediately after her appointment, Markarova said that her main priorities for the new position were expanding "cooperation with the Joseph Biden administration and political dialogue based on their broad bipartisan support" and "maximum assistance to the development of Ukrainian companies in the United States and attracting American companies to Ukraine".